 A. In-book links take you to a location within the textbook.
 For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
 N/A Additional Information: The within book links are included in the live links analysis for HTML formats.
 B. Live hyperlinks take you to any website or webpages external to the book.
 Pass Additional Information: This is a combined average of the following two subsections of the links description and functionality.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.

-C. Live links take you to the correct webpage that is functioning properly.
-Pass Additional Information: 50/50 links were analyzed and passed for functionality.
-The links were taken from chapters 1 through 5.
+C. Live links take you to the correct webpage Pass that is functioning properly.
+Additional Information: 50/50 links were analyzed and passed for functionality.
+The links were taken from chapters 1 through 4.
 The links took you to the correct location.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
-D. Live links are descriptive enough for the users to know where it should take them.
-Fail Additional Information: 34/50 links were analyzed and passed for link description.
-The links were taken from chapters 1 through 5.
-There was adequate descriptions of the passing links that aided in determining where they would take you; failing links were in URL format or simply identified as a link by the reader.
+D. Live links are descriptive enough for the users Fail to know where it should take them.
+Additional Information: 33/50 links were analyzed and passed for link description.
+The links were taken from chapters 1 through 3.
+There was adequate descriptions of the passing links that aided in determining where they would take you.
+Failing links had no adequate description of the link provided that was compatible with assistive technology, single words such as link were used.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
+Google chrome was used to access the book online.